List of militaries that recruit foreigners

 This is a list of militaries that recruit foreign applicants.
 This includes any individuals who are aliens of the polity whose armed forces they are being recruited to join by professional recruiters.
-The foreigners need not be legal residents of that nation, but may gain legal residence status by joining the armed forces.
+The foreigners do not need to be legal residents of that nation, but may gain legal residence status by joining the armed forces.
 More than 90 states have implemented such recruitment policies between 1815 and 2020.